 Suzy is a chartered accountant with experience working across the business, charity and voluntary sectors.
 As well as using her expertise in financial management in her role as treasurer, Suzy is passionate about improving the lives of girls and women through her work with 28 Too Many.

-Hoda is a nurse in a Sexual Health and HIV clinic.
+Hoda is a Community Outreach Project Manager for Safeguarding at Perivale Primary School.
 She has dedicated her professional life to raising awareness of FGM, focused on ensuring girls are treated with dignity and compassion when they encounter healthcare professionals in the NHS.
 Hoda is a regular speaker and trainer on how to tackle FGM and support survivors.
 She was also part of the team of volunteers who created the UK’s first anti-FGM billboard campaign.

 Yemi began her career in the financial services sector and has a wealth of public sector knowledge, having held senior roles within the NHS and, more recently, within Public Health England as head of operations.
 Yemi brings to the table a background in governance, operations, business planning and change management.
 She has a heart for justice matters and women’s rights and welfare and actively volunteers through her local church, working with women and prisoners.